5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## Post-Install

 ### Strengthen Security
-Once your system is up and running you may want to change the following settings to make your system more secure:
+Once macOS is up and running, you may want to change the following settings to make your system more secure:

+- `Misc/Security/SecureBootModel`: `Default`
-- Enable System Integrity Protection (SIP): change `csr-active-config` to `00000000` (macOS ≤ 11.x only!)
+- `csr-active-config`: `00000000` (macOS 11.x or older only!)
-- Under `UEFI/APFS`, change `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
-A list with the correct values for can be found [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).
+- `UEFI/APFS`: change `MinDate` and `MinVersion` from `-1` (disabled) to `0` (default) or use [specific values for different versions of macOS](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).

-**IMPORTANT**:
+**NOTES**

+- Enter `nvram 94b73556-2197-4702-82a8-3e1337dafbfb:AppleSecureBootPolicy` to check the security level.
+It should return `%01` for medium security.
+More info [here](https://github.com/perez987/Apple-Secure-Boot-and-Vault-with-OpenCore)
-- **SIP**: If you're planning to install macOS Monterey or newer, SIP needs to be disabled!
+- **SIP**: If you're planning to install macOS Monterey or newer, System Integritiy Protection must be disabled!
 Because installing the necessary graphics drivers breaks macOS' security seal and the system will crash during boot if it is enabled!
 - **MinDate/MinVersion**: You should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your disk(s) in the BootPicker!

 ### Fixing CPU Power Management